FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 lintian freecad-package.deb
 }}

+#### \*.deb package with checkinstall

+The Debian script `checkinstall` allows to create a \*.deb package that can be installed and removed with the standard `dpkg` commands.
+It may need to be installed first (on Ubuntu use `sudo apt install checkinstall`).
+It\'s interactive and asks for the required information providing helpful defaults.
+During the process the package is installed and a \*.deb file and a backup archive are created.

+It\'s a good idea to define a name and a short description for the package.
+The name must be entered to uninstall it again and the desription will be listed by `dpkg -l`.
+The default name \"build\" is not very informative.

+Example   *

+ {{Code|lang=bash|code=
+cd freecad-source/freecad-build
+cmake ..
+make
+sudo checkinstall                                  # e.g. name=freecad-test1
+}}

+The result is a \*.deb file in the freecad-build folder. `checkinstall` will install the build by default.
+This is how you can install or uninstall it   *

+ {{Code|lang=bash|code=
+cd freecad-source/freecad-build
+ ls <nowiki>|</nowiki>grep freecad
+        freecad-test1_20220814-1_amd64.deb
+ sudo dpkg -i freecad-test1_20220814-1_amd64.deb   # install
+ dkpg -l <nowiki>|</nowiki>grep freecad                             # find by name sudo dpkg -r freecad-test1                        # uninstall by name }}

 ## Updating the source code

 The CMake system allows you to intelligently update the source code, and only recompile what has changed, making subsequent compilations faster.